arrow_back_ios

 }

-• url — this is the generated address of the payment page.
-This page can be located either on your server or on the server of your payment gateway.
+• url — the generated address of the payment page.
+This page can be hosted either on your server or on your payment gateway's server.

-• redirect — a parameter that determines whether the user should be completely redirected to the specified URL.
-If the value is false, the payment form will appear inside the widget in an iframe.
-You can change the size of the iframe using css in the widget settings.
+• redirect — determines whether the user should be fully redirected to the specified URL.
+If set to false, the payment form will appear inside the widget in an iframe.
+You can adjust the iframe size using CSS in the widget settings.

-• checkStateToken has been added to the url with the name of the parameter bukzaCheckStateToken.
-This parameter will help you to check the order state on your payment page.
+• checkStateToken is added to the url as the parameter bukzaCheckStateToken.
+This parameter allows you to check the order state on your payment page.
 Read more about this here.

-1.2 The customer now sees your payment form and makes the payment.
-Accordingly, you should receive a notification to your server from your payment gateways.
-After receiving this notification, you should immediately send a POST request to https://public.bukza.com/api/pay.
+1.2.
+The customer now sees your payment form and completes the payment.
+You should receive a notification from your payment gateway to your server.
+After receiving this notification, immediately send a POST request to https://public.bukza.com/api/pay.
 Request body:

 {